utdallasresearch/ldap-connector/README.md

     ```php
     'driver' => 'ldap',
     ```
 1. Create a new configuration file `ldap.php` in the configuration folder of Laravel `app/config/ldap.php` and modify to your needs.
-For more detail of the configuration you can always check on [ADLAP documentation](https://github.com/adldap/adLDAP/wiki/adLDAP-Developer-API-Reference).
+For more detail of the configuration you can always check the [adDLAP documentation](https://github.com/adldap/adLDAP/wiki/adLDAP-Developer-API-Reference).
 Most of the available options are briefly documented below.
 Comment-out any options that you don't need, and they won't be used.

     ```php
     return array(